deel-ai/xplique/docs/api/concepts/holistic_craft.md

 ## Workflow

-Holistic CRAFT follows the same core principle as CRAFT but operates on full images instead of patches:
+Holistic CRAFT follows the same principle as CRAFT but operates on full images instead of
+patches:

-1. **Extract Activations**: Pass input images through the model's encoder (g) to obtain spatial activation maps from an intermediate layer
+1. **Extract activations**: pass model inputs through the encoder $g$ to obtain intermediate activations.
-2. **Factorize Concepts**: Apply Non-negative Matrix Factorization (NMF) to these activation maps to discover recurring spatial patterns (concepts)
+2. **Factorize concepts**: factorize the activations to discover recurring concepts.
+3. **Measure concept activation**: encode each image as concept activation maps in `coeffs_u`.
+4. **Estimate concept importance**: attribute the task prediction to the concept activations.
+5. **Interpret concepts**: either visualize concept activation maps or attribute concept activation scores to the input to obtain concept localization maps.

 !!!warning
     Activations must be non-negative to use the standard NMF.
 Ensure a ReLU